New proposal would allow mass shootings to be prosecuted as acts of terrorism - NewsBreak

 New proposal would allow mass shootings to be prosecuted as acts of terrorism

-WASHINGTON D.C. — As communities around the country have been targets of mass shootings in recent months, much of the focus on Capitol Hill has been on the debate over gun control laws.
+WASHINGTON, D.C. — As communities around the country have been targets of mass shootings in recent months, much of the focus on Capitol Hill has been on debate over gun control laws.

-But now a new measure is taking a different approach to tackling the problem, as it is aimed at giving prosecutors and law enforcement more tools to hold the shooters and their support systems accountable.

 The Mass Shooter Prosecution Act would allow mass shootings to be prosecuted as acts of terrorism.